 In German restaurants, German frikadelle is usually served with German curry sauce and/or a spiced tomato sauce.
 German Frikadellen are great quick snacks because they’re so versatile.
 German Frikadellen can be served hot or cold, with either cheese or without, or with other vegetables to make a more filling meal that’s perfect for lunch or dinner.

 Frikadellen are also very affordable, which means you can get great German tastes without having to spend an arm and a leg!
 Pair this with a bread roll and melted butter and you’ll be in pure bliss.

-The Schneeball is a trendy short-bread pastry from Rothenburg ob der Tauber in Southern Germany.
-The conventional design is white sugar, although they may be found in a variety of tastes and designs these days.
+The Schneeball is a trendy shortbread pastry from Rothenburg ob der Tauber in Southern Germany.
+The conventional design is white sugar, although it may be found in a variety of tastes and designs these days.

 See Related: Types of Traditional German Christmas Food